zaironjacobs/get-chrome-driver/README.md

 --stable-url                Print the stable release url.

---auto-download             Auto download a ChromeDriver release for the installed Chrome Version.
+--auto-download             Download a ChromeDriver release for the installed Chrome Version.

 --download-beta             Download the beta release.